DonHulieo/don-jewellery/README.md

 ### If you're using the config option for one store, and don't plan to use all three;
 - Don't install the store MLO's or the gigz-jewel-fix to your server.
 - Don't add the door locks for Grapeseed or Paleto to the qb-doorlocks configs file.
+- Don't add the new Cam ID's to qb-policejob.
 - Set Config.OneStore = true.

 # Important Config